a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

       name: Pre 2022 High Energy Dubstep
 ```

-Also note that combiner playlists, like tag playlists, have `PlaylistFilter` logic and recursive track aggregation applied to them.
+Also note that combiner playlists, like tag playlists, support:

+1. `PlaylistFilters`
+1. `enable_aggregation`
+1. minimum track requirements, except use the option `MINIMUM_COMBINER_PLAYLIST_TRACKS` instead

 Once you've finalized your playlist configuration, run the following command to build the playlists: